gabrielcarneiro97/gabrielcarneiro97/README.md

 ### About me (EN) 😎

 Hi, my name is Gabriel and I'm an IT technician graduated from Federal University of Minas Gerais' Technical School and currently I'm studying software engineering at PUC-Minas.
 I'm a developer since 2014.
 My primary language is JavaScript, for both web (front and back-end) and native apps (React-Native and Electron).
 Beside Js, I know well C, C++, Python, Java, C# and Rust.
-Currently I'm focusing in learn new languages and technologies, especialy Rust and WebAssembly.
+Currently I'm focusing in learn new languages and technologies, especially Rust and WebAssembly.

 ### Sobre mim (PT-BR) 😊